Moaz98Hamde/Blog/README.md

 ### Features

 -   User authentication
--   User can publish new post "uses JQuery Form AJAJX plugin"
+-   User can publish new post "uses JQuery Form AJAX plugin"
--   User can comment on a post "uses JQuery Form AJAJX plugin"
+-   User can comment on a post "uses JQuery Form AJAX plugin"
--   User can like a post "uses JQuery Form AJAJX plugin"
+-   User can like a post "uses JQuery Form AJAX plugin"
 -   Posts are loaded on scrolling "infinite scroll" using custom JS script
 -   User should receive realtime notification when any other participant publish new post
 -   User should receive realtime notification when any other participant comments on their post